Qarik-Group/ultimate-guide-to-uaa/docs/refresh-tokens.md

 ## Access Tokens and Refresh Tokens

 When a user initially authenticates themselves with a UAA/OAuth2 authentication server we put them through the riggers of proving their identity - they must provide their email and password, maybe a multi-factor authentication/2FA challenge where they must get their phone out of their pocket, and the user may need to explicitly grant authorization to that client application to access some of their personal data.
-In exchange, the client application receives an stateful access token that it can use for a limited amount of time.
+In exchange, the client application receives an access token that it can use for a limited amount of time.
 The access token is encoded using JWT which allows different client applications to decode it many times to discover who the user is, what scopes the application is permitted to access for the user, and how much longer this access token is valid.

 Eventually an access token expires and client applications should stop assuming its contents are valid.
 The user might no longer wish to authorize that application to access the same scope of their personal data, the user might have revoked authorization to the client applications entirely, or conversely the user themselves might no longer have access to some groups/scopes/permissions.
 When an access token expires each client application would need each user to login via the UAA/OAuth2 authorization server again.
 OMG that would be tedious for everyone.